surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 IANA (Internet Assigned Numbers Authority):

 * Responsible for DNS - root zone, .int and .arpa
-* IP addreses
+* IP addresses
 * maintaining codes and numbers

-IANA is operated by ICANN (Inernet Corporation for Assigned Names and Numbers) - which is a nonprofit partnership that organises the public IP address space for the entire world.
+IANA is operated by ICANN (Internet Corporation for Assigned Names and Numbers) - which is a nonprofit partnership that organises the public IP address space for the entire world.

 # 4. Address Resolution Protocol